If you’ve got your eyes set what to do in Seoul, digging into the best things to do in Insadong should be high on your agenda.

 Get silly at the Alive Museum

 Following the lead of the popular “trick-eye” museums, the quirky Alive Museum opened to great fanfare in 2014.
-It’s since become one of the best places to visit in Insadong for tourists and locals alike.
+It’s since become one of the most popular places to visit in Insadong for tourists and locals alike.

 The Alive Museum in Insadong is much like the Trick-Eye Museum in Hongdae.
 It uses parallax effects and optical illusions to draw visitors into outlandish scenes.